 So...If you are not on the "I only eat paleo train", this dish is for you too!
 It is melt in your mouth gooey with the right sort of golden crisp on top.
-Thinking of maybe even turning it into a birthday cake!....But for now, It will be sliced and stored in my fridge/freezer and then is SUPER easy to just take out and heat up in the toaster when ready to eat.
+This is a great recipe if you are looking to make a smash cake for your one year olds birthday!....But for now, It will be sliced and stored in my fridge/freezer and then is SUPER easy to just take out and heat up in the toaster when ready to eat.
 I of course, like to top it with all the toppings to switch things up but its also just fine and dandy on its own.
 However, I think everything tastes better with peanut butter drizzled on top!

 1/3 cup peanut butter (look for ingredients that have only peanuts listed)

 1/4 cup coconut sugar

 1 tsp vanilla

 1 1/3 cups almond flour (I used @bobsredmill )

 1 cup @enjoylifefoods Chocolate chips (or another brand of choice)

 1.)preheat oven to 375 and spray skillet and set aside

 2.) mash banana in a bowl and then add rest of wet ingredients.